Decimal floating-point constants always include at

 The floating-point types may include the concept of not-a-number, or NaN.
 NaNs are special values that can propagate through mathematical operations silently (they are quiet NaNs), or raise an exception when they first occur (signalling NaNs).
 The C implementation may support both, either or none.

-<math.h>
+<math.h> might

-define NAN
+define NAN,

-a constant for float
+a constant for float,

 represent a quiet NaN.
 The existence of this macro